protozis/LBM_CYMB/README.md

 - Great brief instruction by Dan Schroeder: [link](https://physics.weber.edu/schroeder/javacourse/LatticeBoltzmann.pdf)
 - The Lattice Boltzmann Method: [ISBN 978-3-319-44649-3](https://link.springer.com/book/10.1007/978-3-319-44649-3)

-Let's take a look at a log file produced by this simulator first.
+This is a log file produced by this simulator during an experiment, and many useful parameters are recorded:
 ```

 [Selected device]: NVIDIA GeForce MX150